mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 ![Crow's foot logo](/images/uk/rail/National_Rail_logo_red.png)

 [National Rail](http://www.nationalrail.co.uk/stations_destinations/maps.aspx#official) includes most but not all passenger train services that run on the island.
-Metropolitan networks such as London Tube, DLR, or TFL rail, and specialty services such as Heathrow Express or Eurostar, are not part of National Rail.
-You can distinguish them by their specific logos.
+Metropolitan networks such as London Tube, DLR, or TfL rail, and specialty services such as Heathrow Express or Eurostar, are not part of National Rail.
+You can distinguis  h them by their specific logos.
 In this post we will focus on traveling across the country, so let's follow the crow's foot.

 ![Canterbury West station](/images/uk/rail/Canterbury_West_Station.jpg)
-*Canterbury West station featuring the crow's foot[[Image by Joshua Brown](https://commons.wikimedia.org/wiki/File:Canterbury_West_Station_(1).jpg)]*
+*Canterbury West station featuring the crow's foot [[Image by Joshua Brown](https://commons.wikimedia.org/wiki/File:Canterbury_West_Station_(1).jpg)]*

 ![Marylebone station sign](/images/uk/rail/Marylebone_Station_British_Rail_and_Underground_2.jpg)
 *London Marylebone station is served both by National Rail and the Tube [[Image by Elliott Brown](https://commons.wikimedia.org/wiki/File:London_Marylebone_Station_-_main_sign_-_British_Rail_and_Underground_(4673874463).jpg)]*